The Ultimate M7 MBA Essay Guide

 What Are You Trying to Accomplish with Your Essays?

 When you’re about to leave for a trip, you would never leave before figuring out where you’re going.
-The same goes for your essay-writing journey; before you get started, you have to know your goals.
+The same goes for the essay writing process; before you get started, you have to know your goals.

 Many of our candidates struggle to choose the right angle from which to approach their essays.
 Before you start writing anything, let’s first identify what you are trying to achieve with your essays.
-With the essay, you are trying to accomplish three main goals:
+In our experience, every successful MBA essay accomplishes three main goals:

 1. Answer the Specific Essay Prompt

-To an adcom reviewing MBA applications, there’s nothing worse than reading an essay that completely ignores the prompt.
+To the admissions committees reviewing MBA applications, you may think there’s nothing worse than reading an essay that completely ignores the prompt.
 Actually, there is: reading an essay that not only ignores the prompt but also answers the prompt of a competing school!

 So first things first: write an essay that answers the question and doesn’t come across like repurposed content.
 Of course, this doesn’t mean you can’t repurpose any content at all; you should absolutely leverage content when applying to multiple schools.
 However, it shouldn’t read like copied-and-pasted content to the admissions committee.
 It may sound simple, but make sure you are responding to the respective essay prompt.